18F/fs-human-centered-design/nrm-hcd-transformation/index.md

 Contextual inquiry is a combination of interviews and observation.
 We'll focus on using it to shape the initial stages of a product's life cycle.

 #### B. While the product is in development, the team repeatedly conducts *usability testing* with the product's end users.
-Usability testing is asking the people who will actually use the product to complete tasks with an in-development system, while other people try it.
+Usability testing is asking the people who will actually use the product to complete tasks with an in-development product, while other people observe.
 We'll focus on how usability testing can hone the implementation of a product's ideas and surface new problems.

-#### C. Product development teams map end users' full *journey* completing a goal, including but not limited to interacting with their product.
+#### C. Product development teams map end users' full *journey* achieving a goal, including but not limited to, interacting with their product.
 Journey mapping involves creating a sequential diagram of the systems, people and tasks users complete to achieve a goal.
 Journey maps originate at the beginnig of a project, but can be updated to reflect ongoing project progress and impacts.

 #### D. Products support a vision that's articulated in terms of solving user needs and measurable business goals.